saucelabs/sauce-docs/docs/api-testing/use-cases/auth-token.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-As part of good testing strategy is create end-to-end tests that resemble common user flows.
-Let's consider the scenario where a company has an authentication server.
+A part of a good testing strategy is to create end-to-end tests that resemble common user flows.
+Consider a scenario where a company has an authentication server.
 This server, when given the proper user credentials, returns an authentication token.
-This token is required for all other calls throughout the platform's API environment.
+This token is required for all other calls throughout the company's API environment.
 Without this first API call, none of the other API calls can work.

 ## What You'll Need